CDC vaccine advisory committee ‘in violation’ of public meeting rule cancels next week’s sessions

 Public health, explained: Sign up to receive Healthbeat’s free national newsletter here.

-“Legally, I believe that HHS is in violation of federal law,” said Lawrence Gostin, Founding O’Neill Chair in Global Health Law at Georgetown University.
+“Legally, I believe that HHS is in violation of federal law,” Lawrence Gostin, Founding O’Neill Chair in Global Health Law at Georgetown University, told Healthbeat on Wednesday.
 “But Secretary Kennedy has long been flouting federal law, especially when it comes to good governance, transparency and administrative practice.”

 The committee – which last summer had all of its scientific advisers replaced by HHS Secretary Robert F. Kennedy Jr. – has become a front line in the political, cultural, and scientific war over vaccines.
 During its last meeting, in December, Republican U.S. Sen. Bill Cassidy, a Louisiana physician, called the committee “totally discredited” for seeking a briefing from a lawyer and vaccine critic with ties to Kennedy.

-The questions surrounding whether the ACIP meeting will happen next week are just the latest controversy for the group.
+The late cancellation of the upcoming ACIP meeting is just the latest controversy for the group.

 Federal advisory committees historically have been required to let the public know about their meeting agendas and other basic information at least 15 calendar days in advance of the meeting.
 In December, the Trump administration reduced the advance notice to at least seven calendar days before a meeting.
 Wednesday was seven days before the ACIP meeting date listed on the CDC website.

-If the meeting is starting as planned on Feb.
-25, the federal rules require that the public be told by now – through a posting in the Federal Register – details such as the time and location of the meeting, how to attend electronically, and whether registration is required for attendance.
+Federal rules require that the public be told – through a posting in the Federal Register – details such as the time and location of the meeting, how to attend electronically, and whether registration is required for attendance.
 The rules also called for the committee to post a summary of the agenda, topics to be discussed, and instructions for how to access meeting materials, as well as how the public can comment in writing or in person.

 The only way a committee can give less than seven days of notice, the rules say, is “if the President determines this is necessary for reasons of national security, or if the head of an agency determines this is necessary due to exceptional circumstances,” with the reasons being included in the Federal Register meeting notice.